alorence/django-modern-rpc/docs/misc/contributing.rst

 .. _pytest: https://docs.pytest.org/en/stable/

-Project's tests uses pytest_.
-In the local environment (default python version), run it with one of the following
+The project's tests use pytest_.
+In the local environment (default Python version), run them with one of the following
 commands:

 .. code-block:: bash